jbranchaud/til/rails/prefer-select-all-over-execute-for-read-queries.md

 ```

 It has the advantage of semantically communicating that it's just a read and
 won't have any side-effects.
+It also avoids an unnecessary clear of the query
+cache.

-> Note: the query is assumed to have side effects and the query cache will be
+> Note: [when execute is used] the query is assumed to have side effects and
-> cleared.
-If the query is read-only, consider using select_all instead.
+> the query cache will be cleared.
+If the query is read-only, consider using
+> select_all instead.

+The `#execute` method also has been known to leak memory with some database
+connectors.

+> Note: depending on your database connector, the result returned by this
+> method may be manually memory managed.
+Consider using exec_query wrapper
+> instead.

 We can then iterate through and transform the results just as we would have
 done with `#execute`.